 This technique involves forming a single-use mold from a sand aggregate and pouring molten brass into that mold.
 The process works well thanks to green sand's ability to withstand extremely high temperatures.

 Brass Casting Applications

 Brass castings find use in many industries, and brass components prove especially useful in household and construction applications due to the material's natural corrosion resistance.
-At J. Walter Miller, we create brass connectors, switch gears, pump parts, valves, sprinkler heads and more.
+At J. Walter Miller, we have the casting capabilities to create brass connectors, switch gears, pump parts, valves, sprinkler heads and more.
 Industries that rely on brass casting services include:

 Brass Casting Equipment

 Brass casting foundries utilize specialized brass casting equipment to produce high-quality results.
-This equipment includes specialized melting furnaces to heat metal to the appropriate temperature and vibratory equipment to remove finished castings from their sand molds.
+This equipment includes specialized melting furnaces to heat the metal to the appropriate temperature and vibratory equipment to remove finished metal castings from their sand molds.
 We use automated equipment at every stage of the brass casting process to keep costs low and lead times as short as possible.
-Automation also allows us to produce consistent parts free of defects.
+Automation, along with quality brass casting supplies allows us to produce consistent parts free of defects.

 Our Brass Casting Process